twinslow/mvs_nfsd/README.md

 - **Single-threaded.** One `select()` loop, no threads, no `fork()`.
   Up to 16 concurrent TCP connections.

+## Project status

+* Directory listing of a mounted PDS - Working
+* Read a file - Somewhat working
+* Create, write, rename files -- Not implemented

+This project is still in a proof of concept state.

 ## Files

 | File | Purpose |